lgbtq-technology/lgbtq-technology.github.io/culture.md

 Free Slack Limits
 ---------

 Some cultural conventions have been created to work around limits in the free slack: integrations are locked down to administrators only.
 We discourage bots in general, other than statsbot.
-The emphemeral nature is a feature, not a bug.
+The ephemeral nature is a feature, not a bug.

 There is a limit of 10,000 messages of history.
 As our current rate puts us at about 60,000 messages per week, that works out to be a bit more than a day of history.
 Use email or other out of band communication for private communication you want to keep.